Transnational Shipbuilding in the Age of Discovery

 This initial interest led me to read through previous academic work showing evidences of strong transnational connections between Basque people living in Spain and France.
 The main hypothesis was that if those connections existed economically, then, in terms of shipbuilding, there might had been a similar construction of vessels onboth sides of the border!

 However, it turns out that while it initially was thought to be a ‘Basque’ case study, as a particular notion or concept of a coherent and permanent identity, it ended up fading away as a close concept and started to inspire the idea that through the archaeological material, there is a wider identity beyond what we call ‘local’ or ‘national’ identities in terms of shipbuilding culture.
 Additionally, every one of these ships was unique and when compared to others there was no actual similar pattern, but a range of features, with a great variability and diversity.
+Find a lot of affordable options at Eco Mama Green Clean site.
 In other words, that there was no special feature representative of the whole shipbuilding tradition.
 Those words referring to permanent notions or concepts such as galleons or naos, did not actually show what the real nature of these ships was like.
 Whether an element in a ship was Basque, English, Portuguese, Ragusan (Croatian), Dutch, Mediterranean or Atlantic started to be rather confusing, as the divisive framework that was established by these ‘concepts’ or notions of static or permanent ‘identities’ merged with one another and had no clear division once looking at the material sources.